 We have designed our Farm to Food Bank Program to make it easy for local farmers to donate produce to hungry Marylanders.
 Participating farmers have access to food bank resources and can call upon our team to pick up donated produce at any time.

-Want to help harvest for the hungry?
+harvest for the hungry?

 The Farm to Food Bank Program is now recruiting volunteers for the upcoming harvest.